 This is probably the stupidest and funniest web clip we’ve seen in a long time and is without a doubt one of our favourites from the list.
 We’ve got to applaud Angus for shunning virtually all conventions associated with pro-surfer web clips, instead just opting to make a vid of himself pissing about and going surfing.
-Don’t get us wrong though- the silliness is by no means an over-compensation for a lack of quality in the surf clips- which in fact feature some of the most high performance stuff we’ve seen from his age category.
-We’d love to see this win so Angus could put it on his mantle piece along with hi lankiest teenager in Cornwall award.
+Don’t get us wrong though- the silliness is by no means an over-compensation for a lack of quality in the surf clips- as it in fact feature some of the most high performance stuff we’ve seen from his age category.
+We’d love to see this win so Angus could put it on his mantle piece along with his lankiest teenager in Cornwall award.

 Party at Yours